VenithNET/Dragon-Linux/content/blog/2023/03/20-road-to-vulkan.md

 +++
 date = "2023-03-20T23:50:00+09:00"
 draft = false
-title = "Paving the Road to Vulkan on Asahi Linux" slug = "road-to-vulkan" author = "Asahi Lina"
+title = "Paving the Road to Vulkan on Dragon Linux" slug = "road-to-vulkan" author = "Asahi Lina"
 +++

 Hello everyone, Asahi Lina here!✨

-As you probably know, I've been working together with the rest of the Asahi Linux team on open source GPU drivers for Apple Silicon platforms.
+As you probably know, I've been working together with the rest of the Dragon Linux team on open source GPU drivers for Apple Silicon platforms.
 It's been a wild ride!
 Just at the end of last year we [released](https://asahilinux.org/2022/12/gpu-drivers-now-in-asahi-linux/) the first version of our drivers, after many months of reverse engineering and development.
 But that was only the beginning...

-Today we're releasing a big update to our GPU drivers for Asahi Linux, so I wanted to talk to you about what we've been working on since then, and what's next!
+Today we're releasing a big update to our GPU drivers for Dragon Linux, so I wanted to talk to you about what we've been working on since then, and what's next!

 If this is your first time reading about our GPU adventures, you might want to check out my [Tales of the M1 GPU](/2022/11/tales-of-the-m1-gpu/) article first, which covers what I worked on last year!
 Also don't miss Alyssa's amazing series of articles on [her website](https://rosenzweig.io/), which goes all the way back to January 2021! ^^

-And if this is too long, feel free to [jump to the end](#conclusions) to learn what this all means for Asahi Linux!
+And if this is too long, feel free to [jump to the end](#conclusions) to learn what this all means for Dragon Linux!

 {{< captioned caption="Xonotic running at 800+ FPS on an Apple M2" >}}
 <img src="/img/blog/2023/03/xonotic.png" alt="Xonotic running at 800+ FPS on an Apple M2">